tinysearch/tinysearch/README.md

 This is a Rust/WASM implementation of ["Writing a full-text search engine using Bloom filters"](https://www.stavros.io/posts/bloom-filter-search-engine/).

 I'm planning to use this on [my homepage](http://matthias-endler.de/) as a way to search through articles.
-The idea is to run all posts on there through tinysearch, which will generate a small WASM library that can be shipped to clients.
-This way, we get a tiny, fast full-text search engine written that works fully offline. :blush:
+The idea is to run all posts on there through tinysearch, which will generate a small WASM module that gets shipped to the browser.
+This way, we get a tiny, fast, full-text search engine that works fully offline. :dizzy_face:

-The target use-case is static websites. `tinysearch` could be integrated into the build process of generators like [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [zola](https://www.getzola.org/), or [Cobalt](https://github.com/cobalt-org/cobalt.rs).
+The intended use-case is static websites. `tinysearch` could be integrated into the build process of generators like [Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [zola](https://www.getzola.org/), or [Cobalt](https://github.com/cobalt-org/cobalt.rs).

 ## Installation

-In order to generate the JavaScript bundle, first you will need to install a few dependencies:
+First you will need to install a few dependencies:

 [wasm-pack](https://rustwasm.github.io/wasm-pack/):